abstractitptyltd/abstractit-puppet/README.md

 #####*Description*

-  The `master.pp` manifest is responsible for performing some input validation, and subsequently configuring a puppetmaster.
+  The `puppet::master` class is responsible for performing some input validation, and subsequently configuring a puppetmaster.
 This is done internally via the  [puppet::master::config](#private-class-puppetmasterconfig), [puppet::master::hiera](#private-class-puppetmasterhiera), [pupppet::master::install](#private-class-puppetmasterinstall), and [puppet::master::passenger](#private-class-puppetmasterpassenger) manifests.

   * Puppetdb may be configured via the [puppet::profile::puppetdb](#public-class-puppetmasterpuppetdb) class